Title

 constexpr auto &&range = foo();

-The deduction yields std::span<const int>&& for the type of range, and the non-const lifetime-extended temporary causes constant evaluation to fail.
+The deduction yields std::span<const int>&& for the type of range, and the non-const lifetime-extended temporary causes later constant evaluation in the expansion to fail.

 History